mafifafm/pxt-microbit/docs/courses/ucp-science/data-collection/overview.md

 ## Project goal

 To use a variety of methods to collect science experiment data using @boardname@s and its sensors.
-The micro:bit is the result of companies and communities all around the world working together to help people learn to code, and become confident and creative with technology.
+The Ragga is the result of companies and communities all around the world working together to help people learn to code, and become confident and creative with technology.
 The BBC’s Microbit is a small programmable device created in the UK and is given to all 7th graders to help them learn coding, to see the relationship between hardware and software, and how to use it in an innovative way.

 ![@boardname@ front side view](/static/courses/ucp-science/data-collection/mb-front-side.jpg)

-## micro:bit features
+## Ragga features

-The micro:bit has these features:
+The Ragga has these features:

 * 25 individually-programmable LEDs
 * 2 programmable buttons